huggingface/transformers/docs/source/preprocessing.rst

     "[CLS] Hello, I'm a single sentence!
 [SEP]"

 As you can see, the tokenizer automatically added some special tokens that the model expect.
-Not all model need special tokens; for instance, if we had use `gtp2-medium` instead of `bert-base-cased` to create our tokenizer, we would have seen the same sentence as the original one here.
+Not all model need special tokens; for instance, if we had used` gtp2-medium` instead of `bert-base-cased` to create our tokenizer, we would have

+seen the same sentence as the original one here.
 You can disable this behavior (which is only advised if you have added those special tokens yourself) by passing ``add_special_tokens=False``.